bencodes-au/Campaign-Manager-API/readme.md

 # Feedback
 ## Feedback 1
+Andrea Sutton - 18/12/24
+Your phone and email in players and game master have not been specified as to whether or not they are nullable, given that they are unique it might be a good idea to make them not null.
+Other then that, that all I can think of it looks good to me.

 ## Feedback 2
+### Strengths

+Clear Structure:
+The class design is clear and adheres to the conventions of SQLAlchemy and Marshmallow, making it easy to understand and maintain.

+Separation of Concerns:
+You've successfully separated the data model (GameMaster) from the serialisation logic (GameMasterSchema), following good design principles.

+Database Relationship:
+The use of db.relationship with back_populates demonstrates a good understanding of how to set up bi-directional relationships in SQLAlchemy.

+### Areas For Improvement:

+Validation on Fields:
+Currently, the fields email and phone lack proper validation.
+Email Validation: Ensure that the email field is validated to confirm it contains a proper email format.
+Phone Validation: Implement a regex-based validator to ensure the phone number is valid (e.g., contains only digits, optional country code, etc.).
+You can add validation using libraries like marshmallow.validate for schemas and validators or custom logic in the model or API layer.

+Nullability:
+Fields like email and phone are unique, but you haven’t enforced nullable=False.
+This could lead to unexpected issues (e.g., multiple records with NULL in the database).
+Consider setting these fields as nullable=False unless you intentionally want to allow them to be optional.

+email = db.Column(db.String(100), unique=True, nullable=False)
+phone = db.Column(db.String(20), unique=True, nullable=False)

+Relationship Behaviour:

+Your db.relationship is good, but consider whether you want to set cascade options to define what happens to related campaigns if a GameMaster is deleted.

+campaigns = db.relationship(
+    "Campaign",
+    back_populates="game_master",
+    cascade="all, delete-orphan"
+)

+Schema Serialisation:
+The schema looks good, but if you plan to use it in an API, consider adding error handling for invalid data.

 ## Implementation of Feedback
+- Added a Nullable constraint to the email and phone fields
+- Added validation for email and phone
+-

 # Set Up
 Users will be able access the database from the hosting link provided at the top of this read me.